Foundation basics

 Immediate Income Tax Deductions

 This tax incentive markedly reduces the donor's overall tax liability, enhancing the financial attractiveness of charitable giving.
-Take, for example, a donor in a combined state and federal income tax bracket of 45%.
+Take for example, a donor in a combined state and federal income tax bracket of 45%.
 Upon contributing a dollar to their private foundation, they are entitled to an immediate income tax deduction, effectively reducing their taxable income by a dollar.
 This reduction subsequently decreases the amount of tax they owe by 45 cents, given that their tax rate is 45%.
 Consequently, the net cost to the donor for their charitable donation is merely 55 cents, after factoring in the 45-cent tax savings.
 In essence, the donor is saving 45 cents in taxes for every dollar donated, thereby making their philanthropic gesture not only generous but also financially savvy.

-Tax-Free Asset Growth Within Foundations
+Tax-Advantaged Growth Within Foundations

-Minimizing Capital Gains Tax
+Minimizing Capital Gains Tax on Publicly Traded Securities

-Let’s take a closer look at an example to fully understand the potential tax benefits of donating appreciated stock directly to a charitable foundation.
+Let’s take a closer look at an example to fully understand the potential tax benefits of donating appreciated public stock directly to a charitable foundation.
 In this scenario, we have a donor who is considering selling a stock worth $100,000 that has a cost basis of zero.
 If sold at the individual level, the gains would be subject to a combined 23.8% tax rate, which includes a 20% capital gains tax plus a 3.8% Medicare surtax on net investment income.
 So if the donor decides to sell the stock himself, he would be faced with a tax bill of $23,800 (23.8% of $100,000).
 This is a significant chunk of the stock’s value, and it would leave the donor with only $76,200 to donate to charity.

 Estate and Gift Tax Advantages for Donors

-Lastly, high net worth individuals who make contributions to a charitable foundation can reap significant benefits with respect to estate and gift taxes.
-By contributing assets to a private foundation, these assets are then excluded from the donor's estate, rendering them exempt from both federal and state estate taxes—a notable benefit, especially given the current federal estate tax rate of 40 percent.
+Lastly, high-net worth individuals who make contributions to a charitable foundation can reap significant benefits with respect to estate and gift taxes.
+By contributing assets to a private foundation, these assets are then excluded from the donor's estate, rendering them exempt from both federal and state estate taxes—a notable benefit, especially given the current federal estate tax rate of 40%.
 This rate can significantly deplete an estate's value.
 As of January 1, 2023, the federal estate tax exemption amount is $12,920,000 per individual or $25,840,000 for married couples.
-This makes donating to a foundation an especially appealing option for high net worth individuals with assets exceeding these thresholds.
+This makes donating to a foundation an especially appealing option for high-net worth individuals with assets exceeding these thresholds.
 However, it is important to note that many states also impose their own estate taxes, often with much lower exemption thresholds than those set by the federal government.
 Consequently, even those with more modest estates may find that making a charitable contribution to a foundation can alleviate the burden of state-level estate taxes.

 Conclusion: A Legacy of Giving and Saving